cloudnativetrainings/trainings/k8s_helm/08_required/README.md

 # Required

-In this task you will learn how to use the required flag.
+In this task, you will learn how to use the required flag.

 ## Adapt the Deployment to the following